National Counselor Exam (NCE)

 As of April 2018, the NCE for current Texas State students will be administered through a PearsonVUE testing center.
 This will allow you to select from several testing centers in Central Texas area, and select your test date within the testing month specified.
 NBCC will send you a letter to confirm testing information about two weeks prior to the exam.

-If you are planning to take the NCE AFTER graduation, you will register for the exam utilizing the link on the TSBEPC website.
+If you are planning to take the NCE AFTER graduation, you will register for the exam here.
 After submitting that application, NBCC will provide a list of Pearson VUE testing centers where the NCE is administered monthly.
+Be sure to choose the option for STATE LICENSURE, not certification

 How is the NCE Scored?